SU-NCS/Intro_to_programming/week-4-session-1.md

 The class code is a template for the object, and when we want to use the object we get an **instance** of a specific object.

 **Modules **are code chunks such as classes, stand alone functions and constants that are stored in a file and can be imported into another file.
+Look at the code for the python os module:[ https://github.com/python/cpython/blob/master/Lib/os.py](https://github.com/python/cpython/blob/master/Lib/os.py)

 **Packages** are a collection of Modules.
 It is a directory with a collection of files and an \_\_init\_\_.py file which distinguishes it from just a directory with a bunch of python scripts.
 We think of the directory as a **namespace** which means I can have a file called **update.py** in a directory that is a package named "Student" and Student.update would be different than a update.py not in the package.
 Namespacing allows us to reuse names for files.

-**Libraries **
+**Libraries **are containers for packages.

 **Exercise**: